Thursday, 2 October 2025

 Note big.txt may be indeed ginormous in the last example, but only enough will be read to show the first 10 lines

 Originally Unix was developed with electromechnical teletypes, which are noisy and slow. encouraging short names (like ls and cd etc).
 C was first written on teletypes with a line editor - vi only appears in the late 70s.
-So the terminal was first very physical, then running on a monochrome monitor over a serial link, and finally the multicoloured glory of modern terminal 'emulators' (Nice overview)
+So the terminal was first very physical, then running on a monochrome monitor over a serial link, and finally the multicoloured glory of modern terminal 'emulators' (Nice overview) So the Unix shell uses the minimum number of keystrokes for its functionality; consider the brilliant notation prog & for putting a process in the background.

 The Bourne shell first appears in 1979.
 By this time people needed scripting, and the new shell was much better for this.
 Bear in mind that C, with all its beauty and sharp edges, is not a very approachable language for once-offs and little utilities, as it is low-level with a very basic standard library.